-- A. The disturbance area for private connections to utility lines shall be no greater than 10 feet wide; - B. The disturbance area for the upgrade of existing utility lines shall be no greater than 15 feet wide; - C. New utility lines shall be within the right-of-way, unless reviewed under D. - .D.
-New utility lines that cross above or underneath a drainage way, wetland, stream, or ravine within the NROD but outside of a right-of-way shall be processed as a Type III permit pursuant to Section 17.49.200, Adjustment from Standards. - E. No fill or excavation is allowed within the ordinary high water mark of a stream without the approval of the Division of State Lands and/or the U.S. Army Corps of Engineers; - F. The Division of State Lands must approve any work that requires excavation or fill in a wetland; - G. Native trees more than 10 inches in diameter shall not be removed unless it is shown that there are no feasible alternatives; and - H. Each 6 to 10-inch diameter native tree cut shall be replaced at a ratio of three trees for each one removed.
-Each 11-inch or greater diameter native tree shall be replaced at a ratio of five trees for each removed.
+- A. The disturbance area for private connections to utility lines shall be no greater than ten feet wide; - B. The disturbance area for the upgrade of existing utility lines shall be no greater than fifteen feet wide: - C. New utility lines shall be within the right-of-way, unless reviewed under subsection D. - D. New utility lines that cross above or underneath a drainage way, wetland, stream, or ravine within the NROD but outside of a right-of-way shall be processed as a Type III permit pursuant to Section 17.49.200, Adjustment from Standards. - E. No fill or excavation is allowed within the ordinary high water mark of a stream without the approval of the Division of State Lands and/or the U.S. Army Corps of Engineers; - F. The Division of State Lands must approve any work that requires excavation or fill in a wetland; - G. Native trees more than ten inches in diameter shall not be removed unless it is shown that there are no feasible alternatives; and - H. Each six to ten-inch diameter native tree cut shall be replaced at a ratio of three trees for each one removed.
+Each eleven-inch or greater diameter native tree shall be replaced at a ratio of five trees for each removed.
 The replacement trees shall be a minimum one-half inch diameter and selected from the Oregon City Native Plant List.
 All trees shall be planted on the applicant's site.
 Where a utility line is approximately parallel with the stream channel, at least half of the replacement trees shall be planted between the utility line and the stream channel. - I. Mitigation is required, subject to Section 17.49.180 or 17.49.190.

-17.49.150 Standards for Vehicular or Pedestrian Paths and Roads s
+17.49.150 - Standards for vehicular or pedestrian paths and roads.